Kirity/fargate-cicd-demo/README.md

 [Let's test the pipeline](https://github.com/Kirity/fargate-cicd-demo#lets-test-the-pipeline)

-# Pre-requisits
+# Pre-requisites
 - An existing AWS account.
 - An existing GitHub account with a repository in it.
 - An existing `CodeStart` connection linked with the GitHub project.
-If not please follow the steps provided in this page ["Create a connection to GitHub"](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html).
+If not, please follow the steps provided on this page ["Create a connection to GitHub"](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html).
 - An existing Fargate cluster.
-If not you can create it with this `CloudForamtion` template prvided here ["Create a Fargate Cluster"](https://gist.github.com/Kirity/7ee2e8a0ec5e9e35ac0907c011bcb8bf).
+If not, it can be created with the `CloudForamtion` template provided here ["Create a Fargate Cluster"](https://gist.github.com/Kirity/7ee2e8a0ec5e9e35ac0907c011bcb8bf).

 # Architecture